SymfonyCasts/messenger/sfcasts/event-bus.md

 To do that, under the `buses:` key, add a new one called, how about, `event.bus`.
-Set this to `~` which is null... just because we don't have any other configuration that we need to put under it yet. *This* will cause a *new* `MessageBus` service to be added to the container.
+Set this to `~` which is null... just because we don't have any other configuration that we need to put here yet. *This* will cause a *new* `MessageBus` service to be added to the container.

-So far, whenever we needed the message bus - like an `ImagePostController` - we autowired it by using the `MessageBusInterface` type-hint.
+So far, whenever we needed the message bus - like in `ImagePostController` - we autowired it by using the `MessageBusInterface` type-hint.
 The question *now* is: how can we get access to the *new* message bus service?